-Reporting to Ministry of Home Affairs through Annual Report in Form FC-3
+Reporting to Ministry of Home Affairs through Annual Report in Form FC-4

-- ❖ The Annual Report in the form prescribed by the Government viz Form no.FC-3 shall be prepared for the fiscal year ending 31st March of each year and shall be filed with the Ministry of Home Affairs on or before 31st of July after the end of the fiscal year. - Change of name of the Organization, address, its registration, its nature, its aims and objectives have to be informed to the Ministry of Home Affairs within 30 days of the change taking place

-- Change of designated bank account needs prior permission of the Ministry of Home Affairs. - ❖ If at any point of time, 50% or more of the office bearers are changed at a time, the organization should not accept foreign contribution till the Ministry grants the permission for the above change.
-In the meanwhile if the organization wants to accept foreign contribution, it can do so after obtaining prior permission.
+- ❖ The Annual Report in the form prescribed by the Government viz Form FC-4 shall be prepared for the fiscal year ending 31 March of each year and shall be filed with the Ministry of Home Affairs.
+The return is to be filed online for every financial year (1st April to 31st March) within a period of nine months from the closure of the year i.e. by 31st December each year. - Change of name of the Organization, address, its registration, its nature, its aims and objectives have to be informed to the Ministry of Home Affairs within 15 days of the change taking place - Change of designated bank account needs prior permission of the Ministry of Home Affairs. - ❖ If at any point of time, 50% or more of the office bearers are changed at a time, the organization should not accept foreign contribution till the Ministry grants the permission for the above change.
+Meanwhile if the organization wants to accept foreign contribution, it can do so after obtaining prior permission.

-The annual report stated above shall contain the following:
+The Annual Report stated above shall contain the following:

-- Form FC-3 prescribed by the Government signed by the Chief Functionary and Certified by the Auditor.

-- The Audited Receipts and Payments Account
+- Form FC-4 prescribed by the Government signed by the Chief Functionary and Certified by the Statutory Auditor. - The Audited Receipts and Payments Account

-- Audited Balance sheet.
+- Audited Income and Expenditure Account - Audited Balance sheet.